Introduction to Symbolic Logic

 The grade for the course is a function of six homework assignments (68 points), a midterm examination (10 points), a final examination (10 points), and six debriefing sessions (12 points).

-The grades for these assignments sum to determine the grade for the course: A+ (100-97), A (96-94), A- (93-90), B+ (89-87), B (86-84), B- (83-80), C+ (79-77), C (76-70), D (69-60), E (59-0).
+Grades for the assignments sum to the grade for the course: A+ (100-97), A (96-94), A- (93-90), B+ (89-87), B (86-84), B- (83-80), C+ (79-77), C (76-70), D (69-60), E (59-0).

 Unit 1.
 Atomic Sentences